More articles Thursday 09 June 2016 10:15am

 What is the point of YA fiction?

-This year the Baillie Gifford Children and Young People’s programme of the Edinburgh International Book Festival will question whether age-related classifications are inhibiting the way people read and perceive certain genres of fiction and authors.
+This year our Baillie Gifford Children and Young People’s programme will question whether age-related classifications are inhibiting the way people read and perceive certain genres of fiction and authors.

-Janet Smyth, Director of the Book Festival’s Children’s programme, comments: “YA author Frances Hardinge won the Costa Book of the Year with her novel The Lie Tree which was published as Young Adult fiction but clearly of a quality to stand alongside any great adult novelist.
+Our Children & Education Programme Director, Janet Smyth comments: “YA author Frances Hardinge won the Costa Book of the Year with her novel The Lie Tree which was published as Young Adult fiction but clearly of a quality to stand alongside any great adult novelist.
 I do worry that YA fiction, the major publishing creation of the last decade, means many readers will never experience some wonderful writing.
 Some of the bravest, boldest and darkest fiction is currently being created but it is often too readily overlooked.
 If Salinger had been writing Catcher in the Rye today it would have been classified as YA.”

 Young Adult sales have soared, outselling adult fiction 25:1 in recent years and in 2016 the Book Festival will welcome many leading YA authors including Anne Cassidy, Simon Mayo, John Boyne, transgender author Juno Dawson, Alaskan author Bonnie-Sue Hitchcock and Cat Clarke.